 Argentina may seem like an odd place for a big celebration of Irish heritage, but a half-million Argentines have Irish blood, and Buenos Aires has the world's fifth-largest Irish population.
 Like the Irish, South Americans know how to celebrate, and they do it in the Argentine capital with a parade and street party on March 17 that literally spills over into March 18.
 Ten city blocks are shut down for the music and dancing that last for hours after the short parade.

 America's oldest city parade debuted in 1737, when George Washington was a 5 year old.
 It is not on downtown streets, like most parades, but through South Boston where so many of the city's large population of Irish-Americans live.
-These “Southies" are among the throngs of more than a half-million who will watch the 40-block-long parade beginning at 1 p.m. on Sunday, March 18, one day after Bostonians celebrate the holiday at Irish bars.
+These “Southies" are among the throngs of more than a half-million who will watch the 40-block-long parade beginning at 1 p.m. on Sunday, March 17, on the holiday, but one day after Bostonians celebrate the holiday at Irish bars.